 If we found some larger thing that contained justice and viewed it there, we should more easily discover its nature in the individual man.
 And we agreed this larger thing is the city, and so we constructed the best city in our power, well knowing that in the good city it would of course be found.

 Although they may be disturbed by Thucydides’ frankness in maintaining a spectrum between physiological and political health, the founding texts of modern science and medicine were not able to escape such a spectrum.
 Georges Canguilhem’s The Normal and the Pathological historicizes that very spectrum in the works of the scientists, physiologists, and philosophers who variously claimed to have achieved an “objective” or “purely scientific” conception of disease.
 He begins by describing two tendencies in the history of medicine and its relation to disease: one is localizing, the other dynamic.
 The localization tendency holds it as a truism that “in order to act, it is necessary to localize,” and has thus created a “vulgar hierarchy of diseases […] based on the extent to which symptoms can —or cannot— be readily localized, hence Parkinson’s disease is more a disease then thoracic shingles, which is, in turn, more so than boils.”
 Canguilhem traces the dynamic understanding of disease to the Greek Hippocratic tradition of medicine, which sees the body as a dynamic totality, characterized by its own internal harmony and equilibrium.
 The disturbance of this harmony is disease, and it is not present only in symptoms, but in the whole of the organic body.
-We’ve already pointed out the problematic nature of this harmony.
 Both interpretations metaphorically imagine disease as a polemical force: “either a battle between the organism and a foreign substance, or an internal struggle between opposing forces.”
-(George Canguilhem) The Greeks at least were honest about one thing: that there is no quantitative or absolute measure of health and sickness.
-Thucydides, for instance, equated disease of the body with stasis in the city without hesitation.
-Admitting of the qualitative measure of disease means exposing your notion of health and normality to its historical environment, and thus to contingency, decay, and rupture.

 Canguilhem then gives the reader some examples of this attempt to establish the quantitative and objective criterion for normality from 19th century medical writing.
 Auguste Comte was one of many writers who have tried to equate disease and health by making the former merely a quantitative diversion from a norm.
-He found the idea of the identity of health and disease in the work of the physician François-Joseph-Victor Broussais noting that “[u]ntil Broussais, the pathological state obeyed laws completely different from those governing the normal state, so that the exploration of one could have no effect on the other.
-Broussais established that the phenomena of disease coincided essentially with those of health from which they differed only in terms of intensity.”
 There were thus therapeutic benefits to making such an equalization: if they are merely measures of degree, then studying a diseased man can tell us about how normal men’s bodies function.
 We can measure normality by measuring the deviance of the diseased body.
 Such a method is laden with problems.
-For one, he was not a physician and provided no specific medical examples to illustrate his point.
-Second, he claims that pathological phenomena are merely an intensive divergence from the “norm” of health, but he provides no tools or criterion with which to establish what that “normal” state is or how one could identify it.
+For one, he was not a physician and provided no specific medical examples to illustrate his point; second, he claims that pathological phenomena are merely an intensive divergence from the “norm” of health, but he provides no tools or criterion with which to establish what that “normal” state is or how one could identify it.

-And, further, “when it comes to defining the limits of pathological or experimental disturbances compatible with the existence of organisms, Comte identifies these limits with those of a ‘harmony of distinct influences, those exterior as well as interior’” (Canguilhem).
-Now we can see how he actually centers his discourse.
-By linking health or the natural/normal state to the concept of “harmony,” he is showing that, although there may be quantitative traits discovered after the positing of a center with which to establish those quantities, the center itself, harmony, is a qualitative term based on his interpretation of a specific norm of existence.
-His supposedly quantitative terms are also more aesthetic and political than scientific:
+Further, “when it comes to defining the limits of pathological or experimental disturbances compatible with the existence of organisms, Comte identifies these limits with those of a ‘harmony of distinct influences, those exterior as well as interior’” (Canguilhem).
+Now we can see how Comte centers his discourse: by linking health or the natural/normal state to the concept of “harmony,” he is showing that, although there may be quantitative traits discovered after the positing of a center with which to establish those quantities, the center itself, harmony, is a qualitative term based on his interpretation of a specific norm of existence.
+His supposedly quantitative terms are likewise more aesthetic and political than scientific:

 the vagueness of the notions of excess and deficiency and their implicit qualitative and normative character is even more noticeable, scarcely hidden under their metrical pretensions.
 Excess or deficiency exist in relation to a scale deemed valid and suitable —hence in relation to a norm. […]This normal or physiological state is no longer simply a disposition which can be revealed and explained as a fact, but a manifestation of an attachment to some value.